ralphschuler/TopoLens/README.md

 * A WebSocket connection is opened to `wss://ris-live.ripe.net/v1/ws/` and the app subscribes to the `rrc00.ripe.net` stream.
 * Incoming messages are normalised into announcement and withdrawal records.
-* Updates are persisted in IndexedDB so that the most recent entries remain available between refreshes.
+* A rolling in-memory buffer keeps the most recent entries available while the page remains open.
 * The UI presents the latest events with key metadata such as AS path, peer, origin AS, and next hop when available.

 ## Testing